 The exact date of the creation of the Narberth Castle and the name of its founder are unknown.
-Sometimes the beginning of the 11th century and Stephen Perrot, allegedly a Norman knight from Brittany, are given, but this is not information confirmed in documents.
 In the cherter of king Henry I, dated around 1130, it is allowed to harvest timber from “our Narberth forest”, which suggests that it was then the property of the Crown.
-This increases the probability that the castle was erected by Earl of Shrewsbury, and that it then passed into the hands of the king, who took over his land in 1100.
+Perhaps the castle was built by the Earl of Shrewsbury, Robert Bellême, and then passed into the hands of the king, who took his lands in 1102.
 After all the castle was erected as one of the many strongholds that were supposed to protect the Norman lands in Pembrokeshire and was in the so-called Landsker Line, or a series of fortifications defining the twelfth century range of Anglo-Norman conquest.

 In 1116, the castle was attacked and burnt by the Welsh and if it was in a different place earlier, it was during the reconstruction period, that it was moved to its current location.
 Just like the previous building, it was still timber – earth castle in a ringwork or a motte and baily form.
 Around 1140, it passed into the hands of Henri Fitz Roy, the illegitimate son of king Henry I, despite being part of the estate of Gilbert de Clare.
 In 1159 and 1215, Narberth was again attacked by the Welsh.
 In both cases it was burnt, but was quickly recaptured and rebuilt.
 In 1247 it became the property of Roger Mortimer, Lord of Wigmore, and ten years later destroyed by Welsh troops led by Llywelyn ap Gruffudd.
 After regaining the destroyed stronghold, Mortimer began its reconstruction, but this time for the first time a stone was used.
 Despite this, again in 1299, at least part of the castle was burned during the Welsh invasion.
 The size of the destruction is unknown, though Mortimer complained to the king that some of his men were killed.